-This page sets out how and why we use applicant’s personal data that is collected for recruitment purposes.
+We explain how and why we use applicants' personal data collected during the recruitment process.

 We, the Financial Conduct Authority (the ‘FCA’), are the controller of the personal data that we collect about you.
 This means that we are responsible for deciding how we hold and use personal information about you.

 Any information you provide during the application process will only be used for the purpose of progressing your application, or to fulfil any legal or regulatory requirements if necessary.
 We cannot administer your employment or other relationship with you without your personal data.